-12.4 Data for Biophysical and Socio-Economic KPIs 12.4.1 Biophysical Data Management All data will be tagged within metadata file with data source, description, location, exact time created, modified, downloaded or uploaded, validity of data owner and privileges, terms of use, reference, and citation.
+12.4 Data for Biophysical and Socio-Economic KPIs

+12.4.1 Biophysical Data Management

+All data will be tagged within metadata file with a data source, description, location, exact time created, modified, downloaded or uploaded, the validity of data owner and privileges, terms of use, reference, and citation.
 We will call this Biophysical metadata.

-Data Sources can be - 1) GIS files.
-(Thermal Surface maps, aerial, insitu map layers Shape files from various sources Ege Soil and Landscape, IZT and municipality - 2) Environment Sensor USB downloaded data files from portable temperature, thermal camera surface, wind direction, PM2.5, PM10 etc. loggers - 3) Intermediary Lab analysis data such Drinking Water - 4) Any handwritten ecological Survey files that will be digitised with QGIS. - 5) KPI calculated output files.
+Data Sources can be

+- 1) GIS files.
+(Thermal Surface maps, aerial, in-situ map layers Shapefiles from various sources Ege Soil and Landscape, IZT and municipality.) - 2) Environment Sensor USB downloaded data files from portable temperature, thermal camera surface, wind direction, PM2.5, PM10, etc. loggers - 3) Intermediary Lab analysis data suc as Drinking Water - 4) Any handwritten ecological Survey files that will be digitised with QGIS. - 5) KPI calculated output files.

 Data will be kept in csv format and processing and analysis will be done via python language.

-Izmir Municipality has ArcGIS software from ESRI so some KPI analysis will done using this software however it is our intention to convert and achieve all GIS models open source QGIS.
-12.4.2 Socio-Economic KPI Data Management As detailed above in corresponding KPI sections, the project will make use of existing external data, such as Census data, economic data, maps, crime statistics and Turkish Statistics Institute.
+12.4.2 Socio-Economic KPI Data Management

+As detailed above in corresponding KPI sections, the project will make use of existing external data, such as Census data, economic data, maps, crime statistics, and the Turkish Statistics Institute.

 Newly created data will qualitative data from social surveys, geospatial data, scenario mapping data.
-Survey data will be managed in csv format and will be analysed by R or Phyton language.
-Geospatial data will be managed and converted to ESRI format as Izmir Municipality currently uses ArcGIS.
-However, data can be converted to QGIS open source as well.
+Survey data will be managed in csv format and will be analysed by R or Python language.

-13 Izmir ICT NBS Platform: KPI Ingestion, Communication, Interfaces Visualization and Mobility Newly developed Izmir ICT NBS platform will be used to raw data and calculated KPI ingestions.
-The architecture is very similar to proposed global ICT platform in 5.2, shown as below.
+13 Izmir ICT NBS Platform: KPI Ingestion, Communication, Interfaces Visualization, and Mobility

+Newly developed Izmir ICT NBS platform will be used to raw data and calculated KPI ingestions.
+The architecture is very similar to the proposed global ICT platform in 5.2, shown as below.
 The agent of the local ICT infrastructure pushes the files into its own ICT Platforms FTP server.
 Another data ingestion will be via specific Restful API allowing clients to push the information directly into Local ICT Platform.
 Almost all Biophysical KPIs data will be pushed into the platform and storage in predetermined periods.
 Metadata and relevant data will be stored in these backend servers.
 Similarly, All external data, Census data, Socio-Economic KPI data will also be pushed into the platform regularly.